Hell Town RV Park

 And now, she had her grandchild to consider.
 What would be best for him?
 If what she saw last night was real… If the Vrags were coming to destroy Earth, and she had an army—as unlikely as they were—at her disposal, was it not her duty to try.
 At least try, to keep those she loved safe?

-Not at any time in her life had Spooky imagined herself a solider, not even in her youth.
+Not at any time in her life had Spooky imagined herself a soldier, not even in her youth.
 It was true the new fifty was forty and so on, but she couldn’t even improv coordination.
-Her high school coaches discovered her lack of athletic ability her freshmen year and banned her from sports, even tennis.
+Her high school coaches discovered her lack of athletic ability her freshman year and banned her from sports, even tennis.
 She could neither run nor throw or catch a ball.
 And she found being a team manager disturbing, due to all the dearly departed high school jocks who still fancied themselves a viable part of the team even though their mates had long since graduated and moved on.
 She had difficulty keeping score when she saw two different teams playing at the same time—the quick and the dead.

 How did the Avenir think she was remotely capable of leading an army?
 And not even a real army with training, weapons, and military stuff?
 She wanted to say thanks but no thanks.